cozakocur/ng_rch/README.md

 `choco install chromedriver`

+There will be downloaded latest version of chromedriver, so please be sure your browser is in latest version (74~).

 #### 5. In console you will see where your chromedriver will be installed then just add the path to `chromedriver.exe` as system path (like Java and Maven before).

 #### 6. Now you should clone repository, for example using command: